 Moiré is an unintended pattern that may show up in your photos and videos when you are shooting highly patterned, usually man-made subjects.
-Moiré is most likely to happen when you are shooting highly patterned things like brick walls, metal grates, fences, patterned clothing, and automobile front grills.
-It also tends to show up more when shooting these types of subjects with a wide angle lens.
+Moiré is most likely to happen when you are shooting highly patterned things like brick walls, metal gates, fences, patterned clothing, and automobile front grills.
+It also tends to show up more when shooting these types of subjects with a wide-angle lens.
 The problem with moiré can’t be corrected in post-production so the best thing to do is reshoot the scene and try and reduce or eliminate it while you’re still on-site.
 The following are some correction you can make to reduce or hopefully illuminate the Moiré:

 - Change camera to subject distance or adjust the focal length

 If moiré is visible in your image, the best thing you can do is change the distance to your subject.
 You can either physically move closer or away from your subject, or you can zoom in/out with your lens.
 Remember, moiré only happens when the pattern you are photographing exceeds sensor resolution, so all you have to do is move to a safer distance.

 You can simply change the angle of the camera a little; it will eliminate even very strong moiré patterns.